caoccao/swc4j/docs/tutorials/tutorial_07_mimic_babel.md

 }
 ```

-* Let's put them together and have some test.
+* Let's put them together and have a test.

 ```java
 // Create an instance of swc4j.